sbupgsa/constitution/Constitution.md

 #### SUBSECTION A: NOMINATION

-Any member of the organization may submit nominations to the Historian via email for a voting member (as defined in [Article IV](#article-iv-membership)) to be elected to the Board of Directors.
+Any member of the organization may submit nominations to the Historian via email for an active member (as defined in [Article IV](#article-iv-membership)) to be elected to the Board of Directors.
 Any member may submit multiple nominations.
 Nomination emails must contain the name of the nominee and the position for which the individual is nominated.
 Nominations may be submitted beginning one month prior to the election, until one week prior to the election.